jri/elm-timelines/README.md

 import Debug exposing (log)
 {--
 ```
+The latter comments the `log` and `toString` function mocks used for production.

-## Persistence
+### Persistence

-The mode described above provides you with a quick development cycle: just save and reload, no build step required.
+The development mode described above provides you with a quick turn-around cycle: just save and reload, no build step required.
 However it does not give you persistence.
 With every reload you start with an empty storage.
 Actually `localStorage` is not in effect, which is often fine while development.

 In order to develop with localStorage in effect, 1) navigate to `/index.html` (instead of `src/Main.elm`), and 2) after a source code change build the application manually:
 ```
 elm make src/Main.elm --output=main.js
 ```
-Reload the page and your changes appear in the browser.
+After building reload the page and your changes appear in the browser.

-## Build for production
+### Build for production

 The modes described above compile the Elm code in "DEV mode".
 Focus is on quick compilation time.
 For production in contrast focus is on small asset size.
 By applying various optimizations the size of the resulting JavaScript will shrink from ~200 KB down to ~40 KB.